Discover UNESCO World Heritage Sites including Amber Fort and Jantar Mantar.

 Next is to visit the Jantar Mantar, the best preserved ancient observatory in India.
 Here, the lush grounds is distributed with bizarre brick structure as well as the world's largest sundial.
 Most of the astronomical instruments still work exactly at present.

 Finally, we will conclude our Jaipur day trip at Hawa Mahal, also known as the Palace of Winds.
+We will not go inside the palace but only take pictures from the outside.
 The pink façade was designed to have 953 honeycombed windows, which allows gentle wind blowing through, so it has been given the nick name of Palace of Winds.
-Actually, the small winds was originally designed to allow imperial concubines to viewing the bustling street at bottom without been seen from the outside.
+Actually, the small winds was originally designed to allow imperial concubines to viewing the bustling street at bottom without being seen from the outside.

 After our fantastic guided tour, our guide will send you to your hotel and bid farewell.
 We hope you a nice journey with us and we are glad to customize your next journey.

-- English speaking local guide mentioned in the itinerary
+- English speaking guide mentioned in the itinerary.

 - All transfers in private A/C vehicle with experienced driver.